Dominican Republic turns away cruise ship over coronavirus fears

 Fred Olsen said Braemer had set sail fo an alternative Caribbean port and staff were liaising with airlines to arrange travel for passengers who were due to disembark at La Romana.

-The company added it had been “operating a raised level of sanitization across its fleet” and employing “non-invasive screening measures” for guests embarking and those re-joining the ship from overland tours.
+The company added it had been “operating a raised level of sanitisation across its fleet” and employing “non-invasive screening measures” for guests embarking and those re-joining the ship from overland tours.